Social ownership: Ownership in Soviet-type economies

 In Soviet-type economies, the means of production and natural resources were almost entirely owned by the state and collective enterprises.
 State enterprises were integrated into a national planning system, where factor inputs were allocated to them by the Ministry for Technical Supply (Gossnab).

 According to The Great Soviet Encyclopedia, "socialist ownership" is a form of social ownership that forms the basis for the socialist system, involving the collective appropriation of material wealth by working people.
 Social ownership arises out of the course of capitalist development, creating the objective conditions for further socialist transformation and for the emergence of a planned economy with the aim of raising the living standards for everyone in society.

 Misuse of the term

 Particularly in the United States, the term socialization has been mistakenly used to refer to any state or government-operated industry or service (the proper term for such being either nationalization or municipalization).
 It has also been incorrectly used to mean any tax-funded programs, whether privately run or government run, like in socialized medicine.

+Within fascist ideology, the term socialization of the economy refers to a theory proclaimed, and partly applied, in the Italian Social Republic of social transformation of the economy, in which ownership of the means of production is no longer exclusive to the capitalist, but shared with the workers employed in the company.
+The main legislative measure for its implementation was the Decree on the Socialization of Enterprises of February 1944, in addition to various regulatory references in the draft Constitution of the Italian Social Republic of December 1943.